Bronson faced brutal treatment in jail, psychologist tells parole hearing

 The review heard that Bronson has a “romanticised” view of violent incidents in the past, after he told parole judges how he loved a “rumble” and enjoyed mass brawls in prison but insisted he has since found solace in art and is a man of “peace”.

-“I can imagine him telling somebody to eff off quite frankly… but it’s whether that equates to serious harm”, she said.

-The psychologist, who was not named, believes that Bronson now finds his art cathartic in the same way that violence once was.
+While he found violence “cathartic” in the past, he now draws on art in the same way, the psychologist – who was not named – said.

-She told the hearing she believes Bronson should eventually be moved to a lower security jail with open conditions to allow him more interaction with other people.
+She told the hearing she believes Bronson should eventually be moved to a lower security prison with open conditions to allow him to interact with other people and poses “less of a risk” outside of jail.

-The parole panel previously heard that he only mixes with three other inmates, one of whom he does not like and avoids.

-The psychologist said: “I believe that Mr Salvador poses less of a risk in a community environment than in a prison environment, and I stand by that assessment.

 She said he has been held in “very solitary conditions for a long period of time” and that a move from the close supervision unit where he is being held is “long overdue”.

-Bronson has never used a cash machine and will need practical support if released, the psychologist said.

-She told the hearing that his violence towards prison staff has been fuelled by a dislike of authority figures, but this does not extend to members of the public.
+His violence towards prison staff has been fuelled by a dislike of authority figures, but this does not extend to members of the public, the psychologist added.

-“His use of violence towards staff members has been almost a matter of survival,” she said.
-“He’s got that real level of dislike for authority figures.
+Bronson has never used a cash machine and will need practical support if released, she said.

+A member of prison staff who is Bronson’s personal officer said that he has a good rapport with the veteran inmate, who he said is one of the easiest prisoners to deal with at Woodhill.

+Asked about his risk of reoffending if released, he said: “Just from talking to Charlie I know how much he wants to get out.

 On Monday, Bronson could be heard muttering under his breath at times and sighing loudly during the proceedings, but he largely remained silent as the psychologist gave evidence on Wednesday.